-By 2024, we expect Tisséo Collectivités' debt burden to increase to 333% of operating revenue (€1.9 billion) to fund capital spending.
-Over 2021-30, Tisséo Collectivités is committed to spend €4.2 billion to expand its network, including the construction of a new metro line (the third one), to support the territory's growth, densification and sustainability goals (including the creation of a Low Emission Zone and the reduction in carbon emissions).
-As a result, we expect capital spending to gradually increase to €608 million in 2024 from €204 million in 2021, compared with an average of €102 million over 2015-20.
+By 2024, we expect Tisséo Collectivités' debt burden to increase to 395% of operating revenue (at €2.331 billion) to fund its capital spending.
+Over 2023-30, we expect Tisséo Collectivités to spend €4 billion to expand its network, including the construction of a new metro line (the third one), to support the territory's growth, densification and sustainability goals (including the creation of a Low Emission Zone and the reduction in carbon emissions).
+As a result, we expect capital spending to gradually increase to €765 million in 2024 from €251 million in 2022, compared with an average of €127 million over 2016-21.

-Tisséo Collectivités' capital spending programme benefits from significant funding from the Government of France and the European Union (Aaa stable) as part of the Connecting Europe Facility, resulting in an already secured 15% share of subsidies or €630 million over 2021-30.
-Because of the strategic importance of green transportation in the European and French Recovery and Resilient Plans, we view this amount as a minimum.
-Although this large multiyear capital investment plan should also generate economic and social benefits (including the creation of 3,000 permanent new jobs) by 2030, we expect it to be 65% funded through debt, in our base case.
-Tisséo Collectivités' outstanding debt should reach it highest level in 2028-29, around €3.4 billion, representing 1.7x the 2020 outstanding debt.
+Tisséo Collectivités' capital spending programme benefits from significant funding from the Government of France and the European Union (Aaa stable) as part of the Connecting Europe Facility, and we expect Tisséo Collectivités' capital subsidies to total €530 million over 2023-30, or 14% of total capital spending over the period.
+Although this large multiyear capital investment plan should also generate economic and social benefits (including the creation of 3,000 permanent new jobs) between 2023 and 2030, it will be massively funded through debt.
+Tisséo Collectivités' outstanding debt should reach its highest level around 2028, around €3.7 billion, representing 2.7x the 2022 outstanding debt.